Create your AI that knows when to say "I don't know." Try it on your data →

 Handling safety, abuse, and guardrails in Claude-powered chatbots

 While other models race for speed, Claude excels at nuance.
-If you are building a chatbot for sensitive Customer Support or internal HR policy, you don’t just need an answer; you need the right tone.
-CustomGPT.ai lets you swap the underlying model to Claude 4.5 instantly to capture that ‘human touch’ without rewriting a line of code.
+If you are building a chatbot for sensitive customer support or internal HR policy, you do not just need an answer; you need the right tone.
+Pairing Claude with a CustomGPT.ai knowledge-backed agent can help keep that tone connected to your approved business content.

 Example: customer support FAQ chatbot with Claude